deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/03-apm-trace-api.md

 # Introduction

-DeepFlow has implemented the capability to obtain APP Span from external APM and associate APP Span with tracing data collected by DeepFlow.
+DeepFlow has the capability to obtain APP Spans from external APMs and associate these APP Spans with the tracing data collected by DeepFlow.
 Currently, only SkyWalking is supported as the external APM storage.
-Applications do not need any modifications; you only need to modify the DeepFlow configuration to achieve DeepFlow's full-link, zero-instrumentation tracing capability.
+Applications do not need any modifications; you only need to change the DeepFlow configuration to achieve DeepFlow's full-link, zero-instrumentation tracing capability.

 # Data Flow